Back to California

 load-serving entity

-A company that provides electricity to customers.
+A company or organization that provides electricity to customers.

 integrated resource plan